kleinjoshuaa/associator/README.md

 associator.destroyAll();
 ```

 The _Associator_ class itself is in the `public/js/script.js` file.

-To run this demo, first update with your client side SDK key in the `views/login.ejs` file and then in the terminal run `npm install` and then `node index.js` to run the demo server, it will serve locally on port 3000
+To run this demo, first update with your client side SDK key in the `views/login.ejs` file and then in the terminal run `npm install` and then `node index.js` to run the demo server.

+It will serve locally on port 3000